open-resources/physics_bank/content/public/009.Work/Work-Energy Theorem/Toboggan_hill/Toboggan_hill.md

 ## Part 2

-How much work is down by friction by the time {{params.vars.name}} gets to the bottom of the hill?
+How much work is done by friction by the time {{params.vars.name}} gets to the bottom of the hill?

 ### Answer Section